MichelDierckx/TreeMS2/README.md

 ## Considerations and known issues

-- It is known that the current implementation of TreeMS2 does not utilize more than one CPU core when searching an index.
-This is a bug.
-The reason for this unexpected behaviour has not yet been identified.
-Solving this bug should be a priority, since it causes a significant increase in computation time.

 - Additional testing should be done.
 Testing during development was mainly done on a CPU.
 Additional testing on a GPU should be done, especially for larger datasets